garagehive/garagehive.github.io/docs/garagehive-vhc-reminder-date.md

 ####    When the Reminder Date is coming up and or overdue

-2 weeks prior to the reminder date the items selected will appear in the VHC Reminder - Upcoming Tile.
+2 weeks *(this period can be specified by you and does not need to be 2 weeks.)* prior to the reminder date the items selected will appear in the VHC Reminder - Upcoming Tile.

 After the date has passed, if the work has not been authorised or reminder date removed, the reminders will fall into the VHC - Reminder Overdue Tile.